two-shots-later/vitruvian-vtt/README.md

+# Vitruvian VTT

+Vitruvian VTT is a VTT system that is meant to bring all of the advantages of online VTT's to the kitchen table.
+It is free, extendable, and open source.
+All modules are maintained by the community.

+# Contributing

+As the project is very early, it may be a little hard to contribute.
+If you want to help, you can find an issue, fork the repo, make the change, and then create a PR.
+Either one of the project owners will work with you on the PR.

 # Tauri + React + Typescript

 This template should help get you started developing with Tauri, React and Typescript in Vite.